Reform measures

 The relevant Minister be given a legislative instrument power to be able to supplement the Code of Professional Conduct to address emerging or existing behaviours and practices.
 The legislative instrument process would also ensure appropriate consultation with key stakeholders and parliamentary oversight.

-Further, on 6 August 2023, the government announced a significant package of reforms that will crack down on misconduct and rebuild people’s confidence in the systems and structures that keep our tax system and capital markets strong.
+Further, on 6 August 2023, the government announced a significant package of reforms that would crack down on misconduct and rebuild people’s confidence in the systems and structures that would keep our tax system and capital markets strong.
 These reforms were aimed at strengthening the integrity of the tax system, increasing the powers of our regulators and strengthening regulatory frameworks to ensure they are fit for purpose.

 One element of the package was supplementing the Code – which the new Code items give effect to.